 WHAT DO I NEED TO DO BEFORE I CAN START WORKING?

-In addition, you must be fingerprinted by the Department of Education at 65 Court Street; this is a requirement for all staff working in an NYC school.
+You must also be fingerprinted by the Department of Education at 65 Court Street in Brooklyn.
 If you have been fingerprinted by the DOE in the past, please notify the administrative coordinator at Tutor Corps, and we will look up your records.

 WHAT WILL I DO IN THE CLASSROOM?

-Tutors work alongside the host teacher in the classroom, either one-on-one with a student or with a group of students that the teacher designates.
-Each classroom is set up differently, depending on the teacher and the needs of the students.
-The host teacher is expected to dedicate time to reviewing weekly/daily lesson plans with tutors as well so that the tutors are prepared.
+Tutors work with the host teacher in the classroom, either one-on-one with a student or with a group of students that the teacher assigns.
+Each classroom is set up differently, depending on the teacher and what the students need.
+We recommend that the tutors review the lesson plans with the host teacher beforehand.

 DO I NEED TO DO ANYTHING ELSE BESIDES TUTOR?

-Tutors are expected to keep records of the specific students they work with, and what they work together on.
-This information is collected by Tutor Corps so that we can track the impact that our tutors have in the classroom.
-Tutors are also expected to attend (paid) monthly professional development workshops held by Tutor Corps staff.
+Tutors are expected to keep records of the specific students they work with.
+We collect this information so that we can track the impact that our tutors have in the classroom.
+Tutors are also expected to attend monthly professional development (PD) workshops held by Tutor Corps staff.

 WHAT ARE PROFESSIONAL DEVELOPMENT WORKSHOPS?
 DO I NEED TO ATTEND THEM?

-Tutor Corps offers monthly professional development (PD) workshops for tutors that cover topics of career development, pedagogy, and anti-racism dialogues.
-These are intended to help tutors build their skills and prepare them for success in school and in the future.
-Tutors only need to attend one session per month, and they are paid, taking place of the hours that they would otherwise be in the classroom.
-Failure to meet this expectation may jeopardize a tutor’s ability to participate in Tutor Corps.
+Tutor Corps offers monthly professional development (PD) workshops for tutors that cover topics on career development, pedagogy, and anti-racism dialogues.
+These are to help you build your skills and prepare you for success in school and in the future.
+You only need to attend one session per month, and they are paid.